Mbaoma/Shopify-Technical-Challenge/README.md

 - View a list of inventory items

 Also,
 - Each inventory item is associated with a city where the item is stored.
-There are only 5 possible cities used for storage.
-- The list of items in the inventory includes the city and a simple textual description of the current weather.

-Lastly, customers can sort items by tags.
+Lastly, customers can search for items by tags.

 ## Setting Up
 -   Ensure you have [Python](www.python.org) installed on your PC.